Technologicat/unpythonic/HACKING.md

 - **Be functional** ([FP](https://en.wikipedia.org/wiki/Functional_programming)) when it makes sense.
   - Don't mutate input unnecessarily.
 Construct and/or edit a copy instead, and return that.
     - Macros are an exception to this.
-Due to how MacroPy works, syntax transformers should edit the AST in-place, not build a copy.
+Syntax transformers usually edit the AST in-place, not build a copy.
   - If there is a useful value that could be returned, return it, even if the function performs a mutating operation.
 This allows chaining operations.

 - **Refactor aggressively**.
 Extract reusable utilities.